dirtsimple/imposer/README.md

 (A specification doesn't have to define your entire database, though!
 Even if you have multiple sites that need a common menu, that doesn't mean you have to specify *all* of those sites' menus via imposer.
 Options, plugins, menus, posts, etc. that *aren't* part of the specification on a given run are generally not touched by imposer.)

 A specification also doesn't define *how* its contents are mapped to the Wordpress database.
 That's done by Imposer **tasks**.
-Imposer supplies built-in tasks for plugin activation, option patching, menu/item definition and menu location assignment, but your modules can include PHP code to add other kinds of tasks.
-(And any Wordpress plugins or wp-cli packages can do so, too.
-For example, the [postmark wp-cli package](https://github.com/dirtsimple/postmark) provides a module that registers tasks for importing posts, pages, and custom post types from Markdown files in directories listed by the specification.)
+Imposer supplies built-in tasks for [theme switching](#theme-switching), [plugin activation](#plugin-activation), [option patching](#option-patching), [menu/item definition](#menus-and-locations)  and [menu location assignment](#menu-locations), but your modules can include PHP code to add other kinds of tasks as well.

+(And any Wordpress plugins or wp-cli packages can do so, too!
+For example, the [postmark wp-cli package](https://github.com/dirtsimple/postmark) provides [a state module that registers tasks](https://github.com/dirtsimple/postmark/blob/master/default.state.md) for importing posts, pages, and custom post types from Markdown files in directories listed by the specification.)

 This separation of specification (content) and tasks (process) means that instead of writing a different wp-cli script for every site, you can write a generic task for configuring, say, a particular plugin's products or forms, and then reuse that task to apply different specifications on different sites... and even distribute it as part of a wp-cli package, Wordpress plugin, or theme!